outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 ^^^^^^^^^^^^^^^^^^^

 Sentry (and more generaly Outpost) is based on a micro-kernel model.
-Such a model consider that the less the supervisor code handle, the best the overall architecture is enforced.
+Such a model considers that the less the supervisor code handles, the better the overall architecture is enforced.
 To achieve that, this requires some specific considerations:

    * some devices (short-listed number) must still be under the control of the kernel,